top of page

 My Chemical Romance - Three Cheers for Sweet Revenge

-My Chemical Romance was born in the aftermath of tragedy.
-Gerard Way, shaken to his core by the events of 9/11, decided to channel his anguish into music.
-He gathered guitarist Ray Toro, drummer Matt Pelissier, bassist (and brother) Mikey Way, and later rhythm guitarist Frank Iero, to form a band that would mix the drama of Queen, the aggression of punk, and the heartbreak of emo into something entirely new.
+My Chemical Romance emerged from the shadows of tragedy.
+Gerard Way, deeply affected by the events of 9/11, decided to express his grief through music.
+He assembled guitarist Ray Toro, drummer Matt Pelissier, bassist (and brother) Mikey Way, and later rhythm guitarist Frank Iero, to create a band that would blend the theatricality of Queen, the intensity of punk, and the emotion of emo into something entirely unique.

-Their 2002 debut, "I Brought You My Bullets, You Brought Me Your Love," was raw, underground, and promising—but it was "Three Cheers for Sweet Revenge" that exploded like a bullet through the heart of the mainstream.
+Their 2002 debut, "I Brought You My Bullets, You Brought Me Your Love," was raw, underground, and promising—but it was "Three Cheers for Sweet Revenge" that shot through the heart of the mainstream.

 (Photo: Naki, Redferns)